zai-i/zaizai/src/pages/projects/index.md

 For Arabic learning, I have created [a reference tool for Tajweed](https://www.tajweed.zaiz.ai) (correct pronunciation of the Arabic alphabet) and [Alifba](http://alifba.zaiz.ai), a drag-and-drop educational game for anyone curious about stretching themselves linguistically.

-My [Codepen account](https://codepen.io/zai24) exhibits some assorted experiments, such as cute CSS animated cats with hover effects, some Greensock animation experiments, some sparkling SVG glitter and my personal favourite, a digital musical xylophone in the shape of a crocodile (which I coined my very own Crockenspiel).
+My [Codepen account](https://codepen.io/zai24) exhibits some assorted experiments, such as cute CSS animated cats with hover effects, some Greensock animation experiments, some sparkling SVG glitter and my personal favourite, a digital musical xylophone in the shape of a crocodile (which I have coined my very own Crockenspiel).

 I’ve also delved into bot-making, such as for Twitter back in the day.
 [Idyllic Rain](https://botwiki.org/bot/idyllicrain/) randomly generated aesthetically pleasing scenes of rainy skies and trees, produced in Canvas.